DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *"What choice?"*

+*Enki-Shar's form flickered with an emotion Adapa had never seen in his master before—fear.
+Not the clean fear of physical danger, but the messy, human fear of losing someone you love.*

 *"The choice between loyalty and truth.
 Between the love you know and the freedom you sense."
 Enki-Shar turned to face his student, his greatest creation, his beloved child.
+The millennia of contact with humans had changed him in ways he didn't fully understand.
+Where once he had been guided by pure logic and cosmic perspective, now he was driven by something more immediate, more personal.*

+*Love.
+Protective, possessive, ultimately limiting love.*

-"Adapa, listen to me carefully.
+*"Adapa, listen to me carefully.
 When you stand before Anu, he will offer you hospitality.
 Bread and water.
 But it will be poison—the bread of death, the water of death.
 Do not eat.
 Do not drink.
 His hospitality is a trap meant to unmake you."*

+*Even as he spoke the words, Enki-Shar felt the weight of the deception.
+His enhanced consciousness could perceive the quantum probabilities flowing around this moment, and he knew—he knew—that Anu would offer the bread and water of life, not death.
+But he also knew that an immortal Adapa would be seen as a threat, hunted down, destroyed.*

+*Better a living, mortal student than a dead god.*

 *Adapa felt the weight of the warning settle into his consciousness.
 "I understand, master."*